Talks

 The conversation aims to offer transparency and insight for artists, creative practitioners, and others who may be curious about these spaces but feel hesitant to apply.
 By opening up dialogue around process and practice, the session encourages more equitable, horizontal knowledge-sharing and highlights how residencies and programs can serve as vital platforms for growth and exchange.

-This session features contributions from Sara Bin Safwan (Lead Facilitator for 421’s Homebound Residency Cohort 1 and other international residencies), Diego Del Pozo Barriuso (Co-founder of Full Special Studio and Program Lead), Abhirami Suresh (Program lead for the Youth Assembly at Jameel Arts Center), and Dana Al Mazrouei (Manager of Learning Intiatives at 421 inclusive of leading the Creative Facilitator and Internship Programs).
+This session features contributions from Sara Bin Safwan (Lead Facilitator for 421’s Homebound Residency Cohort 1 and curator of international residencies), Diego Mendoza (Co-founder and Creative Lead of Full Special Studio), Abhirami Suresh (Curatorial Projects Coordinator and Program lead for the Youth Assembly at Jameel Arts Center), and Dr. Dana Al Mazrouei (Manager of Learning Initiatives at 421 inclusive of leading the Creative Facilitator and Internship Programs).